knutwalker/args-lex/README.md

         // Skip the binary name
         _ = args.nextValue().?;

-        // Intialize the result type with all defaults.
+        // Initialize the result type with all defaults.
         // If some args are required, they need to be wrapped in an option
         // and validated after the loop.
         var options: MyOptions = .{};